Authors

 Tennessee’s Hospital and ASC Exemptions

-The new legislation made a significant change to requirements for freestanding emergency department centers.
-Starting July 1, 2025, hospitals will no longer be required to obtain a certificate of need for establishing a satellite emergency department facility at a location within ten (10) miles of the hospital’s main campus.
-However, the satellite emergency department facility must be at least ten (10) miles away from any other actively licensed acute care hospital.
-This change takes effect on July 1, 2025.
+The new legislation made a significant change to requirements for freestanding emergency departments.
+Starting July 1, 2025, hospitals will no longer be required to obtain a certificate of need to establish a freestanding emergency department at a location within ten (10) miles of the hospital’s main campus.
+However, the satellite emergency department must be at least ten (10) miles away from any other actively licensed acute care hospital.

-The legislation also removed the requirement for ambulatory surgery centers (ASCs) to obtain a CON, but the bill added new licensing requirements for ASCs.
-All ASCs must now participate in the TennCare medical assistance program and provide the same amount of care to patients who are TennCare enroll as similarly situated hospital-based ASCs.
+The legislation removed the requirement for ambulatory surgery centers (ASCs) to obtain a CON, but the bill added new licensing requirements for ASCs.
+All ASCs must now participate in the TennCare medical assistance program and provide the same amount of care to patients who are enrolled in TennCare as similarly situated hospital-based ASCs.
 Additionally, ASCs must now provide an amount of charity care that is comparable to similarly situated hospital-based ambulatory surgical treatment centers.
 This change takes effect on December 1, 2027.

 • The establishment of an intellectual disability institutional habilitation facility, burn unit, and neonatal intensive care units (Effective December 1, 2025)